Serendipity: Discoveries

 The serendipitous discovery of a new species of lacewing, Semachrysa jade, was made on Flickr.

 Serendipity contributed to entomologist Shaun Winterton discovering Semachrysa jade, a new species of lacewing, which he found not in its native Malaysia, but on the photo-sharing site Flickr.
 Winterton's discovery was aided by Flickr's ability to present images that are personalized to a user's interests, thereby increasing the odds he would chance upon the photo.
 Computer scientist Jaime Teevan has argued that serendipitous discovery is promoted by such personalisation, writing that "people don't know what to do with random new information.
 Instead, we want information that is at the fringe of what we already know, because that is when we have the cognitive structures to make sense of the new ideas."

 Online activity

 Serendipity is a design principle for online activity that would present viewpoints that diverge from those participants already hold.
 Harvard Law professor Cass Sunstein argues that such an "architecture of serendipity" would promote a healthier democracy.
 Like a great city or university, "a well-functioning information market" provides exposure to new ideas, people, and ways of life.
 "Serendipity is crucial because it expands your horizons.
 You need that if you want to be free."
 The idea has potential application in the design of social media, information searches, and web browsing.
+As of the 2020s, most social media algorithms are the opposite of serendipity as they reinforce existing views within a limited "bubble" or echo chamber.